Check items to add to the cart or select all

 - The ability to include tactile graphics files for mixed text-and-graphic documents.

-- Duxbury DBT can import files from the GOODFEEL Music Translation program from Dancing Dots.
+- Import files from the GOODFEEL Music Translation program from Dancing Dots.

-- The current translation table menu includes over 130 different languages plus variations, including contracted braille for most jurisdictions where contracted braille is customarily used.
+- Translation table menu includes over 140 different languages plus variations, including contracted braille for most jurisdictions where contracted braille is customarily used.

-- DBT allows languages other than the principal language to be embedded in the same file and treated as appropriate for the context.
+- Allows languages other than the principal language to be embedded in the same file and treated as appropriate for the context.
 Now braille for foreign-language texts and language teaching texts is a snap.

 - Bidirectional (print-to-braille and braille-to-print) translation for most languages.